-A previous version of this paper was delivered at The Rise of the Creative Economy.
-The 23th Society for Animation Studies Annual Conference, University of Indianapolis, Athens Campus.
+A previous version of this paper was delivered at The Rise of the Creative Economy, The 23th Society for Animation Studies Annual Conference, University of Indianapolis, Athens Campus.
 March 18th-20th, 2011.

 Sara Álvarez Sarrat is a Senior Lecturer in Animation at the Faculty of Fine Arts, Universitat Politècnica de València – UPV (Spain).
 In 2002 she obtained her PhD in Fine Arts.
 She heads the Researching Group Animation: Art & Industry, which develops researching projects and PhD thesis.
-He also directs the Masters Degree in Animation at the UPV.
+She also directs the Masters Degree in Animation at the UPV.
 She has presented papers on animation at Córdoba (Argentina 2009), published at the book (p) Número irracional (2004), and at Archivo de arte valenciano (2009).
 As a practitioner, her creative work moves between animation and Fine Arts.

 María Lorenzo Hernández is a Senior Lecturer in Animation at the Faculty of Fine Arts, Universitat Politècnica de València – UPV (Spain).
 In 2006 she obtained her PhD in Fine Arts.
 She has presented papers at the SAS Annual Conferences in Portland (2007), Bournemouth (2008) Atlanta (2009), Edinburgh (2010), and at the National PCA/ACA Conference in San Francisco (2008).
-She has published papers in the academic journals Animation Studies, and animation.
-An interdisciplinary journal.
+She has published papers in the academic journals Animation Studies, and Animation: An interdisciplinary journal.
 She is also an animation filmmaker.

 Álvarez Sarrat, S., 2002.
 La Animación: un espacio para el Arte.
 La Pintura-Animada en la última década del siglo XX, Valencia: Universidad Politécnica de Valencia, Departamento de Dibujo.